Last Updated on

 Throw all of these into a spreadsheet and set it up so that yours looks something like the one below, and if you’re having doubts you can copy our template here.

 Once you have set up your spreadsheet, you will want to sort these five columns by Keyword (column B) in alphabetical order.
 This will mean that any keywords that are cannibalized are next to each other and will have a different position and URL.

-You can then scan from top to bottom to determine which keywords have two URLs competing.
+You can then scan from top to bottom to determine which keywords have multiple pages competing.
 But who wants to waste time scanning?